AriFordsham/GHCWiki/building/quick-start.md

-# Quick Start to building and installing GHC
+# Quick Start to just building and installing GHC

 Below are quick instructions for **just building and installing GHC**.
 For instructions on how to **work on GHC**, go to the [Quick Start to using the build system as a developer](building/hacking).